thormick/HaskRel/HaskRel/examples/SuppliersPartsDB/README.md

 (Note that certain combinations of operating systems and browsers don't seem to want to display the double line of the tables correctly.
 On OS X 10.8 Google Chrome doesn't, whereas Firefox seems to do just fine.
 See also the [Wikipedia entry on box-drawing characters](http://en.wikipedia.org/wiki/Box-drawing_character#Examples).)

-Relation values named s', p' and sp' are also defined, of the same values as above.
+Relation constants named s', p' and sp' are also defined, of the same values as above.

     >>> :t s
     s :: Relvar '[SNO, SName, Status, City]